serenabarish/rock-paper-scissors-game/README.md

 * Pip

 ## Installation
 Fork this [remote repository] (https://github.com/serenabarish/rock-paper-scissors-game) under your own control, then download your remote copy onto your local computer.
-Then navigate from the command line to the root directory.
+Then navigate from the command line to the root directory before running the other commands.
 ````
 cd desktop/rock-paper-scissors-game
 ````